OmkarPatil50/OTP-Service-app/README.md

 ### Deployment

 The frontend is deployed on Vercel.
 You can access it through the provided deployment link.
+Here [https://otp-service-app.vercel.app/](https://otp-service-app.vercel.app/).

 ## Local Setup